Hereditary Neuropathy Disorders

 Charcot-Marie-Tooth disease (CMT) is a broad term used to describe a group of inherited neurological disorders characterized by a slowly progressive degeneration of the muscles in the foot, lower leg, hand, and forearm, and a mild loss of sensation in the limbs, fingers, and toes.

-Three French doctors, Jean-Marie Charcot, Pierre Marie, and Howard Henry Tooth, discovered CMT in 1886.
+Three doctors, Jean-Marie Charcot, Pierre Marie, and Howard Henry Tooth, described for the first time CMT in 1886.
 Although CMT is one of the most common inherited neuromuscular disorders, it is often misdiagnosed.
-The number of people in the United States that have CMT is currently estimated to be 125,000.
+The number of people in the United States that have CMT is currently estimated to be 125,000 and 2.6 million worldwide.

-The disease is slowly progressive and, although many patients need to wear a brace to prevent their feet from dragging, the leg and foot problems are rarely disabling enough to require a wheelchair.
-CMT is not a fatal disease and the disorder does not affect normal life expectancy.
+The disease is slowly progressive and, although many patients need to wear a brace to prevent their feet from dragging, the leg and foot problems are rarely disabling enough to require a wheelchair in the most common forms of CMT.
+CMT is not a fatal disease, and the disorder does not normally affect normal life expectancy.

 Charcot-Marie-Tooth Disease Types 1 & 2

 CMT is usually divided into types 1 and 2, depending on which part of the peripheral nerve is affected.
-The majority of people have type 1, which affects the myelin sheath (the protective covering of the nerve).
+Most people have type 1, which affects the myelin sheath (the protective covering of the nerve).
 About one-third of people with CMT have type 2, which affects the nerve fibers (axons) themselves.

 How is it inherited?
-At least four genes have been discovered to be the cause of CMT.
-CMT usually is inherited in an autosomal dominant pattern, which means that each child that has a parent with CMT has a 50% chance of inheriting the disease.
-It can also be inherited in a recessive or an X-linked pattern.
+Today, around 100 different genes are known to cause CMT.
+However, the PMP22 gene accounts for almost 50% of CMT diagnosis.
+CMT usually is inherited in an autosomal dominant pattern (as is the case for the PMP22 gene), which means that each child from a parent with CMT has a 50% chance of inheriting the disease.
+CMT can also be inherited in a recessive or an X-linked pattern.

 Charcot-Marie-Tooth Disease Symptoms

-- Foot drop (foot can’t be picked up or held horizontal)
+- Foot drop (foot can’t be picked up or held horizontally)

-- Progressive deformity of leg (“inverted champagne bottle”) or foot (abnormally high arched feet, flat feet, hammer toes)
+- Progressive thinning of muscles of the leg (“inverted champagne bottle”) or the foot, with abnormally high arched feet, flat feet and/or hammer toes.

 - Decreased sensation or numbness in the foot or leg